 New York, Shepherd Gallery, Ingres and Delacroix through Degas and Puvis de Chavannes.
 The Figure in French Art.
 1800-1870, 1975, no. 71 (reproduced p.172)

-Ackland, Art Museum, French Nineteenth century oil sketch.
-David to Degas, 1978, no. 46, reproduced
+Chapel Hill, NC, Ackland Art Museum, French Nineteenth Century Oil Sketches: David to Degas, 1978, no. 46

 Henri Lehmann’s career coincided with a period of unprecedented prosperity in France during the Second Empire.
 As a student of Ingres and a leading proponent of Academic art (he became a Professor at the École des Beaux-Arts in 1875), Lehmann embodied the traditional style that was popular with the country’s reigning elite, including the Emperor and his wife, Eugénie.
 He was also one of the most sought-after portrait painters of the time, depicting such luminaries as Chopin, Franz Liszt and Stendhal.